Empowerment: A Perspective on the Women of Today and Tomorrow

 Bringing it All Together and Moving Forward

 So, women in the workforce is a reality, and we see that empowerment works, so what does all this mean, when we bring them together?
 The answer is that it will work differently in different settings.
 Both researchers and practitioners cannot pretend to gauge the ideas of women and empowerment in a `one size fits all' package.
 While this would be nice, it is not feasible, when we consider that the global context prevails and what works in the west would also work in the east and what works in the east works in the west, and so on.
 Other limitations such as cultural norms and organizational and industry norms exist.
+What is considered norm in one organization or industry cannot be parlayed into other organizations and industries.
+All this to say, the opus lies with the leader (perhaps this is you), who can make decisions and strategies that will encourage and foster stable working environments for women and empowerment.
+This is a high responsibility, we can all agree, and yet the benefits are enormous.
+Leaders, who take the time to recognize the grand value of women, as well as the grand value of empowering others, will be the leaders who take their departments and organizations to the next level.

 So, how do leaders turn the empowerment process into a fruitful one?
 Turning again to Conger and Kanungo, we find valuable insights into how leaders can improve the empowerment process: express confidence in subordinates, foster opportunities, provide autonomy without constraints, and set meaningful goals.
 These ideas are a great starting point for all leaders, if leaders can shift the tide from a dormant department or organization into a full-bodied endeavor.
 The possibilities seem endless for both the organization and the people, including women.